How to observe Variable Stars

 1. Dark Adaptation

-Stars that are closer to the horizon will appear to be fainter, because of the greater depth of atmosphere that its light must travel through.
-If possible, always use comparison stars that are nearly at
+Stars that are closer to the horizon will appear to be fainter - dut to the greater depth of atmosphere that their light must travel through.
+If possible, always use comparison stars that are nearly at the same altitude as the variable star.

-If the comparison stars are a long way from the variable, then use a lower power eyepiece or a smaller instrument with a wider field of view.
 If a variable cannot be seen by direct vision, then it may be glimpsed by using averted vision.
-Always record that the variable was glimpsed with averted vision.
+Always record when the variable was glimpsed with averted vision.

 The variable star section welcomes any observations that an observer may wish to submit by email or by post.